Pickleball is unique in that every point begins with the same two shots: the serve and return.

 Bonus Drill: Target Cone with Returns

-Now that you have some tips in your arsenal for improving your return, here is a great drill to help you execute these tips.
+Now that you have some tips in your arsenal for improving your pickleball return of serve, here is a great drill to help you execute these tips.

 Then, move the cone to the middle of the court and repeat.
 Finally, move the cone to the other corner and practice hitting cross-court returns.
 Do this drill returning from both the right and left side of the court, then switch with the server.